IBAMR/IBAMR/README.md

 Getting Started
 ---------------

 IBAMR requires a number of [third-party libraries](../../wiki/ThirdPartyLibraries).
 [Sample build instructions are provided](../../wiki/Building) for a typical Linux installation.

+For help with git see [the summary document](./doc/git.md) included with the documentation.

 Documentation
 -------------